esheldon/desdb/README.md

 ### dependencies

-For file downloads you only need this package and curl.
+For file downloads you only need this package and wget.

 For database queries, you need to install the oracle libraries and the